udexon/GEISHA/G0_Jitsi_Meet.md

 ## _GEISHA(0)_: Proof of Human Level Artificial Intelligence by Induction & a Universal Software Management System

+The hype for artificial intelligence peaked briefly when Alpha Go defeated human Go player Lee Sedol in 2016.

+Are we still on course to "Technological Singularity" (TechSing)?
+(We have decided to use TechSing as the abbreviation for "Technological Singularity" to avoid confusion with the increasingly popular programming langauge TypeScript.)

+How is TechSing relevant to day to day programming activities of us mere mortal programmers?

 E. Degrees of GEISHA: highest number of g functions (graph bottom up search) in between h functions.

 G.